Why Expensive Oil Is a Waste of Money

 For example, if you send in an oil sample, Blackstone Labs will analyze it and get back to you with a possible issue that may be affecting your automobile’s engine.
 If you fail to address that particular fault, it would lead to potential damage.

 Blackstone Labs actually runs these samples through a spectrometer.
 This tells them how many parts per million are composed of wear elements like chromium from piston rings, aluminum from engine case and iron from cylinders, etc. In other words, the company has more than thousands of reports that show how a certain oil has affected a certain engine.
-This July, the company decided to compare different oil brands to see how the most expensive ones rank against the cheaper ones.
+This July, the company decided to compare different oil brands to see how the most expensive car oils rank against the cheaper ones.
 As per the results, spending on costly oils does not bring your engine any extra benefit.

 Travis Heffelfinger—a senior analyst of the Blackstone Lab—wrote that the additive contents in the oils don’t account for a lot of variation in the engine wearing time.
 He then went on to explain that normalizing iron wear, the difference is quite minute across the board with the highest wear rate being 2.58 and the lowest being 2.03.
 In other words, the difference is negligible!